 Responsible party is the natural or legal person who, alone or jointly with others, decides on the purposes and means of processing personal data (e.g. names, e-mail addresses, etc.).

 Some data processing operations are only possible with your express consent.
 You can revoke any consent already given at any time.
 For this purpose, an informal notification by e-mail to us is sufficient.
 The legality of the data processing carried out up to the time of revocation remains unaffected by the revocation.

 Right to object to data collection in special cases and to direct advertising (Art.
 21 GDPR

 Right of appeal to the competent supervisory authority

-In the case of infringements of the DS-BER, the person concerned has a right of appeal to a supervisory authority, in particular in the Member State of his or her habitual residence, place of work or place of the suspected infringement.
+In the case of infringements of the GDPR, the person concerned has a right of appeal to a supervisory authority, in particular in the Member State of his or her habitual residence, place of work or place of the suspected infringement.
 This right of appeal is without prejudice to other administrative or judicial remedies.

 Right to data portability

 You have the right to have data, which we process automatically on the basis of your consent or in fulfilment of a contract, handed over to you or to a third party in a common, machine-readable format.
 If you request the direct transfer of the data to another responsible party, this will only take place to the extent that it is technically feasible.